 - i) On February 7, 2019, the Company signed an amendment to the EPCS Option Agreement (the "Amendment"), funding, through EPCS, the purchase of several land parcels adjacent to the land owned by EPCS, and thus increasing the Option Agreement value by 3,500,000 Czech Koruna (\$203,220).
 Pursuant to the Amendment, in the event that EPCS is not ultimately acquired under the EPCS Option Agreement, the ownership of these land parcels will be transferred to Mangan at no additional cost.
 The Company also capitalized transaction costs of \$24,447. - ii) On May 11, 2019, the Company signed a purchase contract with the Municipality of Trnavka for a 2.96-hectare parcel of land adjacent to the Chvaletice Manganese Project tailings, on which the Company plans to construct a visual and acoustic barrier between Trnavka and the Chvaletice Manganese Project tailings.
 The first payment, representing 10% of the total amount, 202,699 Czech Koruna (\$11,867) was paid on May 20, 2019.
 Subsequent payments totaling 1,824,291 Czech Koruna (approximately \$106,000) are based on permitting milestones over the period to March 2029.
-On April 13, 2022, following the rezoning approval for mining use of the Trnavka Municipality's land area, on which 85% of the Chvaletice Manganese Project's tailings are located, the Company made the second payment of 304,409 Czech Koruna (\$17,084) to the Municipality of Trnavka. - iii) On December 18, 2020, the Company paid the first instalment of \$86,373 pursuant to an agreement with Sprava Nemovitosti Kirchdorfer CZ s.r.o. to acquire a parcel of land, including a rail spur extension that provides additional room and flexibility for the Chvaletice commercial plant layout.
+On April 13, 2022, following the rezoning approval for mining use of the land area under the jurisdiction of the Trnavka Municipality, on which 85% of the Chvaletice Manganese Project's tailings are located, the Company made the second payment of 304,409 Czech Koruna (\$17,038) to the Municipality of Trnavka. - iii) On December 18, 2020, the Company paid the first instalment of \$86,373 pursuant to an agreement with Sprava Nemovitosti Kirchdorfer CZ s.r.o. to acquire a parcel of land, including a rail spur extension that provides additional room and flexibility for the Chvaletice commercial plant layout.
 The cost of the land is 18,739,125 Czech Koruna (approximately \$1.1 million) and is to be paid in five annual instalments of approximately \$80,000, followed by the remaining balance of approximately \$700,000 in the final year.
-The Company has the option to terminate the contract after the third instalment.
-At September 30, 2021, the Company recognized a liability for the two payments due in October 2021 and 2022 in the total amount of \$164,304.
-In October 2021, the Company paid \$82,152 of this amount.
-The Company also capitalized transaction costs of \$20,834.
-At September 30, 2022, the remaining liability for land deposits balance was revalued at \$77,636.
-In October 2022, the Company paid the third annual instalment. - iv) On June 7, 2022, the Company signed an agreement with a private landowner to acquire several land parcels.
+To date, the Company made the first three payments under the agreement and capitalized transaction costs of \$20,834.
+In October 2023, the Company paid the fourth annual instalment. - iv) On June 7, 2022, the Company signed an agreement with a private landowner to acquire several land parcels.
 These land parcels are adjacent to the tailings area and provide additional room and flexibility for the Chvaletice residue storage facility layout.
 The total cost of the land is 54,327,751 Czech Koruna (approximately \$3.0 million).
-The first instalment of \$516,452 was paid on June 22, 2022.
-The remaining amount is to be paid in two instalments of approximately \$516,000 and \$1,918,000 in January 2023 and 2024, respectively.
+The first instalment of \$516,452 was paid in June 2022.
+The second instalment of \$580,318 was paid in January 2023 and the remaining amount of approximately \$2,207,000 is to be paid in January 2024. - v) On December 16, 2022, the Company entered into an option agreement with The Société du parc industriel et portuaire de Bécancour ("SPIPB"), a Québec state enterprise and owner of a 15-hectare land parcel within Bécancour (the "Bécancour Option Agreement") where the Company proposes to establish its North American facilities.
+The Bécancour Option Agreement allows the Company to exclusively access the land parcel and conduct due diligence thereon over a maximum term of 21 months, during which the Company has the opportunity to purchase the site.
+The Bécancour Option Agreement provides that the Company pay \$45,855 per month for this option, whereas these option payments shall be deducted from the final purchase price of \$9,171,200.
+As at September 30, 2023, the Company has made nine payments aggregating \$412,695.